Rick's Daily Tips

 1 – Open the Gmail app and sign in to your account.

-2 – Tap the Options icon at the top of the screen (it looks like three horizontal lines).
+2 – Tap the three horizontal lines in the top corner of the screen.

 3 – Scroll down and tap Settings.